witold-swierzy/MongoDBReplay/README.md

 ## WARNING
 #### This tool has been developed for test purposes only!
 #### Do not use this tool against production databases!
-It may drive to serious damage or complete #data loss!
-Oracle does not guarantee and does not any take responsibility of possible damages and/or data loss caused by using this tool.
+It may drive to serious damages of a database or complete data loss!
+Oracle does not guarantee and does not take any responsibility of possible problems/issues/damages/data corruptions caused by using this tool.

 ## Usage